dsa-ou/allowed/docs/usage.md

 To check method calls of the form `variable.method(...)`, we must know the type of `variable`.
-For that purpose, `allowed` uses the `pytype` type checker, if it's installed and the Python version is 3.10.
+For that purpose, `allowed` uses the `pytype` type checker, if it's installed and the Python version is 3.10 or 3.11.

 By default, `allowed` does _not_ check method calls because it slows down the process.
 You can enable these checks with option `-m` or `--methods`: